 OBJECTIVE & PURPOSE

 The University of North Florida (“University” or “UNF”) is committed to providing a work and learning environment free from unlawful harassment, discrimination, and retaliation.
-In addition to prohibiting discrimination, harassment, and retaliation as explained in the University’s Non-Discrimination, Equal Opportunity, and Inclusion Regulation (1.0040R), UNF also specifically prohibits sexual misconduct and sexual harassment in compliance with Title IX of the Education Amendments of 1972 (“Title IX”).
+In addition to prohibiting discrimination, harassment, and retaliation as explained in the University’s Non-Discrimination and Equal Opportunity Regulation (1.0040R), UNF also specifically prohibits sexual misconduct and sexual harassment in compliance with Title IX of the Education Amendments of 1972 (“Title IX”) – including the crimes of dating violence, domestic violence, and stalking.

 This Regulation provides guidance regarding conduct that constitutes sexual misconduct and sexual harassment.
 It also explains reporting responsibilities regarding such conduct, the University’s processes for investigating and resolving alleged violations, and rights and services available to those affected by such conduct and related investigations.

 For purposes of this Regulation, "Sexual Misconduct" is an expansive term encompassing sexual harassment and sexual violence (including sexual assault, dating violence, domestic violence and stalking).
 Sexual Misconduct may constitute crimes (e.g., sexual battery, rape and related sex crimes), or may be noncriminal conduct (e.g., sexual harassment).
 Sexual Misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
 Sexual Misconduct can be committed by men or by women, and it can occur between people of the same or different sex.
-This Regulation is applicable regardless of the sexual orientation and/or gender identity of individuals engaging in sexual activity.
+This Regulation is applicable regardless of the sex, sexual orientation and/or gender identity of individuals engaging in sexual activity.

-It is the objective of the University that this Regulation be broadly applied to ensure the protection of all those who interact with the University.
-Therefore, “University Community” is defined to refer to any person who is a student; faculty and/or staff member; University official; any other person employed or contracted with the University; and any other individual interacting with the University.
+It is the objective of the University that this Regulation be broadly applied to ensure the protection of all who interact in our University Community.
+Therefore, “University Community” is defined to refer to any person who is a student, ,University official, any person employed or contracted with the University, and any other individual interacting with the University.

 Title IX requires that the University have a statement of policy and procedure for handling complaints of Sexual Misconduct.
 This Regulation constitutes that statement.
-UNF has jurisdiction over complaints of Sexual Misconduct.

 Title IX also prohibits other forms of sex- and gender-based discrimination.
-For example, Title IX prohibits, and the University will not tolerate, taking an adverse action against a member of the University community because of their sex or gender.
-Such discrimination is addressed in a separate University regulation, the Non-Discrimination, Equal Opportunity and Inclusion Regulation, 1.0040R.
-The University’s process for prompt and equitable resolution of complaints alleging sex- and gender-based discrimination may be found in that Regulation.
+For example, Title IX prohibits, and the University will not tolerate, taking an adverse action against a member of the University community because of their sex.
+Such discrimination is addressed in a separate University regulation, the Non-Discrimination and Equal Opportunity Regulation, 1.0040R.
+The University’s process for prompt and equitable resolution of complaints alleging sex- discrimination may be found in that Regulation.

 STATEMENT OF REGULATION, AFFIRMATION, AND DISSEMINATION